henrikchan-ops/neurosignallab/notes/eeg_basics.md

 ## 1. What is EEG?

 Electroencephalography or EEG is a method for recording brain activity from electrodes placed on the scalp.
 That means that EEG measures larger brain areas, not individual neurons.
-The data from the EEG is sampled from multiple electrodes repeatedly over time.
-This creates an overview of how channels act over time for all electrode channels.
-This can later be filtered and used to represent events and brain activity.
+The data from EEG is sampled repeatedly over time from multiple electrode channels.
+In raw form, this creates a multi-channel time-series: `channels × time`.
+A time-frequency table is created later through signal-processing methods.

 ### Origins of EEG and EEG data
 EEG data is communication through electrochemical signaling.
 Ions go into and out of neuron and creates a spatial asymmetry, which create electrical fields.